describo/crate-builder-component/README.md

   - [Configuration](#configuration)
   - [Events](#events)

 This is the core UI component for assembling an RO-Crate inside Describo.
-It is a self container VueJS component that can be used inside your app.
-If you use this component, your app is responsible for loading the crate file from the storage layer (or minting a new one if none exists) and saving the update crate back.
+It is a self contained VueJS component that can be used inside your app.
+If you use this component, your app is responsible for loading the crate file from the storage layer (or minting a new one if none exists) and saving the updated crate back.
 Your app can also provide a profile to the component and a class to handle template lookups.

 # Developing the plugin